 Quick Guide to Small Business Succession Planning

-By Robert Bartley, CPA, CFP®
+By Robert Bartley, CPA, CFP® (with Eleanor Merrell)

 If you’ve spent most of your life and career building a small business as a founder, you probably think of it as almost a part of yourself, which can make succession planning difficult to consider.
 You’ve poured years of hard work, long hours, and your professional best into your business.